 Global Studies 35 – Field Studies Abroad – Costa Rica – 1 unit

-The trip also includes all breakfasts, 6 lunches, and 4 dinners and excursions listed on the itinerary.
+The trip also includes all breakfasts, 5 lunches, and 3 dinners as well as the excursions listed on the itinerary.

-Students provide airfare,expenses during free days, and meals not included in program
+Students are responsible for paying for airfare, expenses during free days, and meals not included in program.